 Congress also required the former Confederate states to ratify the 13th Amendment in order to regain representation in the federal government.

 Together with the 14th and 15th Amendments, also ratified during the Reconstruction era, the 13th Amendment sought to establish equality for black Americans.
-Despite these efforts, the struggle to achieve full equality and guarantee the civil rights of all Americans would continue well into the 20th century.
+Despite these efforts, the struggle to achieve full equality and guarantee the civil rights of all Americans has continued well into the 21st century.

 13th Amendment to the U.S. Constitution: Abolition of Slavery (1865), OurDocuments.gov.